 Course Requirements Checklist

-The student will submit a 1–2-page proposal for his/her Research Paper: Final with a list of the topic/content choices, academic references, and chosen Scriptures.
+The student will submit a 1 – 2-page proposal for his/her Research Paper: Final with a list of the topic/content choices, academic references, and chosen Scriptures.
 The paper must include at least 5 references in addition to the course textbook and the Bible (for a total of 7 references).
+Your proposal may be in outline or paper format.

-The student will write a 3–4-page research-based paper in current APA format that focuses on the student’s personal analysis of prison-based and community interventions.
-The paper must include a reference page and cite at least 2 of the module/week readings in addition to 1 peer-reviewed journal not covered in the module/week readings.
+The student will write a 3 – 4 page research-based paper in current APA format that focuses on the student's personal analysis of prison-based and community interventions.
+The paper must include a reference page and cite at least 3 references to include at least one of the readings from the assigned textbook.

-The student will write an 8–10-page research-based paper in current APA format that focuses on new rehabilitation approaches and the evaluation of these treatment service innovations.
+The student will write an 8 – 10 page research-based paper in current APA format that focuses on new rehabilitation approaches and the evaluation of these treatment service innovations.
 The paper must include at least 5 references in addition to the course textbook and the Bible (for a total of 7 references).
+Be sure to include the references you may have noted on your proposal for a total of 7 references.

-Each quiz will cover the Reading & Study material for the assigned module/week.
+Each quiz will cover the Learn material for the assigned Module: Week.
 Each quiz will be open-book/open-notes, contain 20 multiple-choice and true/false questions, and have a 1-hour time limit.